Diameter free estimates for the quadratic Vinogradov mean value theorem: Introduction

 As we previously mentioned, Theorems $\ref{mainth1}$ and $\ref{mainth2}$ are the culmination of a series of quantitative refinements that we prove throughout this paper.
 We discuss these results in \S2.
 We use \S3 to record some preliminary definitions and results which we will frequently use.
 In \S4, we prove our first wave of non-trivial estimates for $E_{s,2}(A)$ when $s \geq 3$, which builds the base for proofs of Theorems $\ref{mainth1}$ and $\ref{mainth2}$.
 This will be recorded as Theorem $\ref{main}$, which we will also often describe as the threshold bound.
 We employ \S5 to derive non-trivial estimates for the $E_{s,3}(A)$.
 In \S6, we will record a second wave of incidence preliminaries which will set the scene for utilising higher energy techniques.
 We will derive our first set of estimates for $|s \mathscr{A} - s\mathscr{A}|$ which beat the threshold bounds, in \S7.
 In \S8, these will then be applied to obtain threshold-breaking bounds for $E_{s,2}(A)$ when $s \geq 4$.
 We use \S9 to iterate these results for larger values of $s$, and improve our sumset bounds once again.
 In \S10, we prove a uniform upper bound for the function $r_{s}$.
 We combine the preceding estimates in \S11 to prove Theorems $\ref{mainth1}$ and $\ref{mainth2}$.
 We use \S12 to consider more general systems of the form

 where $f$ and $g$ are polynomials of differing degrees.
 We conclude with an appendix where we record the proof of weighted Szemer\'{e}di-Trotter theorem.

 \textbf{Acknowledgements.} The author is grateful for support and hospitality from University of Bristol and Purdue University.
 The author is thankful to Oliver Roche-Newton for helpful conversations.
 The author would also like to thank Trevor Wooley for his guidance and encouragement.
+The author is grateful to the anonymous referee for many helpful comments.